 1. Federation Square

-The cultural hub of Melbourne has 24 hour a day free Wifi within The Atrium, Deakin Edge and all the public spaces.
+Fed Square, the cultural hub of Melbourne has 24 hour a day free Wifi within The Atrium, Deakin Edge and all the public spaces.
 That’s pretty awesome if you’re a lost backpacker needing to let your parents know you made it to Melbourne or generally looking for a place to chill outside to some YouTube videos, that’s close to everything and has decent speed.
 It’s actually a pretty stable connection even whilst being out in the wide open spaces where “your free to watch as many cat videos as you desire” according to their website.

 2. State Library Victoria